Div Com urges people to adopt Covid appropriate behaviour, follow SOPs

-JAMMU: Divisional Commissioner Jammu, Raghav Langer today urged the people to cooperate with the administration and follow Covid appropriate behaviour and SOPs keeping in view fresh surge in the cases.
+JAMMU, Apr 7: Divisional Commissioner Jammu, Dr Raghav Langer today urged the people to cooperate with the administration and follow Covid appropriate behaviour and SOPs keeping in view fresh surge in the cases.

 Deputy Commissioner Jammu, Managing Director National Health Mission, SSP Jammu, Principal Government Medical College Jammu, Director Health Services, Joint Director Information were also present.